elena-krismer/Project_FASTQtrimmer/Report/Report.md

 ## 7. Discussion

 Runtime, a lot of function calls, finding alternative to list list of lists, tuples, arrays,...
+COMPARE WITH EXISTING ALGORITHMS

 Relying on uniform format of fastq file